material-components/material-components-ios/howto/tutorial/README.md

 }
 ~~~

 Build and run your app.
-It should display a white rectangle above the collection view:
+It should display a yellow rectangle above the collection view:

 ![Running the app to show the new app bar](docs/assets/App-Collection-No-Flexing.gif)